Where the sun never sets

 For two whole days, the sun rises high in a cloudless sky.
 It shines for us on walks in the Advent Valley the next day and on the dogcart trip the third.
 August finds a fossil he is guarding as a crown jewel.
 Ludvig photographs reindeer.
 Life is simple and we manage to be present together, here and now.

-The fourth day awaits the challenge we have been most excited about.
-We climb the sugar peak (371 meters above sea level) and from there we continue over the mountain and the glacier. – First man!
-Shouts little brother and quickly realizes he’s not getting competition.
-Big Brother needs time on this journey; several times he has to sit down to enjoy the view.
-My backpack gets heavier and heavier by heart-shaped rocks, so it doesn’t go very fast up the steep mountain side either.
-Finally we reach the top – on the roof of the world we feel super strong and free!
+On the fourth day, the challenge we have been most excited about awaits.
+We will climb Sukkertoppen (371 m above sea level) and from there we will go further into the mountain over rock and glacier. – First man! shouts little brother and quickly realizes that he will have no competition.
+Big brother needs time on this trip; several times he has to sit down to take in the view.
+My pack is getting heavier and heavier with stones shaped like hearts, so it’s not going any faster with mom up the steep mountainside either.
+The top is eventually reached – on top of the world we feel super strong and free!

 The last day the trip to Barentsburg goes by boat.
 In the harbor we are met by a staircase with 264 steps leading up to the city.
 Again, Ludvig tries a “first man” and spins off.
 August and I wonder and wonder what it’s like to live here.
 A small community of almost 500 inhabitants, where most of the inhabitants are spending the days far, far inside the mountains.
 You must have nerves of steel, I think, while Ludvig thinks it’s “sick cool,” and August is mostly wondering what it’s like to be a kid here.